pauladelucasb/pauladelucasb.github.io/_pages/about.md

 My research interests focus on **mobility contexts**, whether temporary, such as study abroad, or indefinite, such as immigration.
 I wonder how mobility affects **second language acquisition and second dialect acquisition**.

-Moreover, as a Spanish Instructor and a language learner, I ask myself questions that my students often do, such as *How can I become more fluent?* and *Why some people sound as natives and other not?*.

-In consequence, I investigate:
+Moreover, as a Spanish Instructor and a language learner, I ask myself questions that my students often do, such as *How can I become more fluent?* and *Why some people sound as natives and other not?* In consequence, I investigate:

 1. The development of **second language oral fluency in study-abroad contexts**, examining hesitation as a processing phenomenon to better understand the benefits of this learning context.